jh0ker/better-discord-transcribe-voice-notes/README.md

 # Transcribe Voice Notes

 This plugin allows you to transcribe voice notes in Discord with STT (speech-to-text).
-It uses the OpenAI Whisper model through their API.
+It uses the OpenAI API (or compatible APIs).
+You need to configure your own API key in the plugin settings.

 It's built on [@philhk](https://github.com/philhk)'s [BetterDiscord Plugin Template](https://github.com/philhk/betterdiscord-plugin-template) :heart: